-This page is currently being updated to present more information on research priorities.
-These are set out in a limited way in the 2017 Darlington Statement, a community consensus statement by organisations and individuals in Australia and Aotearoa New Zealand:
+Our research priorities are set out in a limited way in the 2017 Darlington Statement, a community consensus statement by organisations and individuals in Australia and Aotearoa New Zealand:

 30. We call for more research, including clinical, sociological and psychological research, led by community input.
 Clinical research, including longitudinal research, requires true, non-medicalised controls.

 Understand the population

 It is helpful to do some background research before approaching Intersex Human Rights Australia.
 There is a large volume of research on intersex people, including more than 60 years worth of medical studies, and some smaller quantity of more recent LGBT/LGBTI research.

 We expect researchers to have familiarised themselves with the basic literature on intersex.